Fiddle Leaf Fig propagation: 2 easy ways in water or soil! 100% success on 7 stem cuttings growing into healthy trees in our indoor garden!

-We are house hunting at the moment, so I was planning on buying a few after we move in.
-But when a friend told me she is pruning her huge Fiddle Leaf Fig tree, I just have to try and see if I could grow some from her trimmings!
+It all started when a friend told me she is pruning her huge Fiddle Leaf Fig tree, I just have to try and see if I could grow some from her trimmings!

+I started with 4 stem cuttings and a leaf, because I was super curious to see if roots could grow from a single leaf!
 I place the base of 2 stem cuttings and 1 leaf in water, and planted the other 2 stem cuttings in moist potting soil.

 After 4 weeks, some little popcorn-like spots started to appear on the stem base of the cuttings in water.